openrails/openrails/Source/Documentation/Manual/intro.rst

 Community
 =========

-At the present time, Open Rails software is offered without technical support.
-Therefore, users are encouraged to use their favorite train simulation forums to get support from the community.
+Open Rails software is offered without technical support.
+Users are encouraged to use their favorite train simulation forums to get support from the community.
+We suggest:

 - `Train-Sim.Com <http://forums.flightsim.com/vbts/>`_
 - `UK Train Sim <http://forums.uktrainsim.com/index.php>`_